nordseth/Nibbler/README.md

-  --to-skip-tls-verify    Skip verifying to registry TLS certificate --to-username           To registry username --to-password           To registry password
-  --add                   Add contents of a folder to the image 'sourceFolder:destFolder[:ownerId:groupId:permissions]' --addFolder             Add a folder to the image 'destFolder[:ownerId:groupId:permissions]' --label                 Add label to the image 'name=value'
+  --to-skip-tls-verify    Skip verifying to registry TLS certificate --to-username           To registry username --to-password           To registry password --from-file             Read from image from file (alternative to --from-image) --to-file               Write image to file (alternative to --to-image) --add                   Add contents of a folder to the image 'sourceFolder:destFolder[:ownerId:groupId:permissions]' --addFolder             Add a folder to the image 'destFolder[:ownerId:groupId:permissions]' --label                 Add label to the image 'name=value'